 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Note: The available policy data does not list specific CPT, HCPCS, or ICD-10 codes.
-See the codes section below for detail.
+Note: The CMS policy modification does not list specific CPT or HCPCS codes in the available data.
+See the Affected Codes section below.

 CMS Cardiac Contractility Modulation Billing Guidelines and Action Items 2026